Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 It measures behavior under controlled validation conditions.
 It preserves instability as evidence.
 It defines boundaries instead of hiding them.
+It preserves historical results.
+It provides schema-normalized copies for validation tooling.
-It is becoming installable, testable, and extensible.
+It is becoming installable, testable, schema-aware, and extensible.
 ```

 Incorrect interpretation: